AppliedBioinformatics/runBNG/README.md

 We have also supplied a testing dataset (Examples).
 You may use this dataset to test this software.

-During testing or in your own data analysis, if your have a NGS reference, we recommend to run 'runBNG mol_qty' with the reference first, and then you can use the generated report to adjust your parameter settings in the denovo assembly.
+During testing or in your own data analysis, if you have a NGS reference, we recommend to run 'runBNG mol_qty' with the reference first, and then you can use the generated report to adjust your parameter settings in the denovo assembly.

 Thanks for using runBNG!